thatquantumguy/qvm/RenderingManifests.md

 - Allow **clients** to render scenes locally, interpolate between server‑provided viewpoints, and maintain responsive presentation without compromising consistency.
 - Support **scalable multiplayer environments** where view‑volume‑driven culling and metadata-only rendering manifests ensure efficient network usage.

-## Integration with QVM
+## Integration with QVM/QVA

-This model is now included in the (QVM) repository as the default client–server reference implementation.
+This model is now included in the /qvm/ and /qva/ repositories as a default client–server reference implementation.
 It serves as:

-- A **baseline networking and rendering pattern** for QVM‑powered simulations and games.
+- A **baseline networking and rendering pattern** for QVA/QVM‑powered simulations and games.
 - A **template** for developers to adapt or extend for their own distributed virtual worlds.
 - A **demonstration** of how QVM can integrate with real‑time rendering and asset resolution.

-By shipping this system as part of the QVM repo, it provides a canonical example of QVM’s intended use in interactive, networked environments.
+By shipping this system as part these repos, it provides a canonical example of QVA/QVM’s intended use in interactive, networked environments.

 ---

 ## Rendering Module: Natural Projection (NP)

 **Status:** Under evaluation — not integrated in this branch.
-**Notes:** Placeholder entry for potential future rendering paradigm.
+**Notes:** Reserved for potential future rendering paradigm.
 Full description, implementation details, and licensing to be added upon validation.

-## Terminology Note:
+## Terminology Note

-The term “QVM” is used here as a generic descriptor for a quantum virtual machine architecture.
+The acronyms **QVM** (“quantum virtual machine”) and **QVA** (“quantum virtual architecture”) are used here as generic descriptors for abstract concepts in quantum computing.
-It is not intended to refer to any specific commercial product or trademark.
+They are not intended to refer to any specific commercial product, implementation, or trademark.

+---

 © 2025 thatquantumguy.
-This document is licensed under the Apache License, Version 2.0.
+This README and all contents of this repository are licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for full terms.